sysagnostic/website/content/english/blog/just-in-time-part2.md

 Without tiered compilation, the JVM either uses the client or the server compiler, based on the VM's settings.
 The client compiler produces non-profiled, non-optimized native code quickly.
 On the other hand, the server compiler outputs non-profiled, optimized native code through a slower compilation process that involves optimization steps.

 Tiered compilation unites the benefits of client VM and server VM preferences.
 It aims at starting up quickly and optimizing hot code incrementally, while maintaining a reduced memory footprint.

 In order to achieve its goals, tiered compiler flags each bytecode segment with a compilation level designator, as discussed below.
-By using levels of optimization, tiered compilation achieves faster startup, better overall server performance (longer code profiling and more accurate data to fuel compiler heuristics), and lower code cache memory footprint.
+By using levels of optimization, tiered compilation achieves faster startup, faster convergence to an eventually equal overall server performance (longer code profiling and more accurate data to fuel compiler heuristics).

 Code segments are optimized by incrementing their assigned levels.
 The algorithm of how and when certain bytecode segments are compiled via tiered compilation is out of scope for this article due to its high complexity.